pingcap/docs/tidb-cloud/changefeed-sink-to-mysql.md

 Before creating a changefeed, you need to complete the following prerequisites:

 - Set up your network connection
-- Export and load the full data
+- Export and load the existing data to MySQL (optional)
-- Create a target table in MySQL
+- Create corresponding target tables in MySQL if you do not load the existing data and only want to replicate incremental data to MySQL

 ### Network